ImperialCollegeLondon/sharpy/docs/source/content/installation.md

         ```bash
         FC=ifort CXX=icpc cmake ..
         ```
-    2. To build the libraries in debug mode:
+    2. Alternatively, you can build the libraries in debug mode with the following flag for cmake:
         ```bash
-        cmake -DCMAKE_BUILD_TYPE=Debug ..
+        -DCMAKE_BUILD_TYPE=Debug
         ```

-5. Compile the libraries and parallelise as you prefer
+6. Compile the libraries and parallelise as you prefer
     ```bash
     make install -j 4
     ```

+7. Finally, load the SHARPy variables
+    ```bash
+    source bin/sharpy_vars.sh
+    ```

-6. This concludes the installation!
+8. This concludes the installation!
 Continue reading the [Running SHARPy](#running-sharpy) section.

 ## Using SHARPy from a Docker container